roverbird/numerai-crypto-helper/yiedl-data-for-numerai.md

 - Extracted and filtered data is saved as `output.csv`.
 - Processed data for each symbol meeting the row count threshold is stored in the `processed` directory.

 ## Notes
 - The script automatically removes temporary files and directories after processing.
 - Ensure you have a stable internet connection as the dataset is large.

-## Disclaimer

-This repository is not officially affiliated with Numerai or Yiedl.
-No liability of any kind.
-Use and modify these utilities at your own risk, and always refer to the official [Numerai documentation](https://docs.numer.ai/) for the current authoritative information.

 The scripts are provided as-is without any warranty, data is used for non-commercial research purposes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.